isanjit3/PromSignUpApp/README.md

 __4. Accessing the Application__

-Now that you have started running the server on port 3000, you can access this port by going to your web browser and searching http://localhost:3000/.
+Now that you have started running the server on port 3000, you can access this port by going to your web browser and typing http://localhost:3000/.

 The application should now be functional and running.